robin9029/ReactSubjective/JavaScript1.md

   var x = (a) => (b) => a * b;
   console.log(x(2)(3)); // Output: 6
   ```
+  - Converting a function with multiple arguments into a series of functions, each taking one argument.

 - **Number Digit Sum until Single Digit?**
   ```js
   function convertSingleDigit(n) {